microsoft/csapps-msteams-watercooler/README.md

 1. __Access to [ https://portal.azure.com]( https://portal.azure.com)__
    1. You will need an active subscription with credit available
    2. Note: You will need to create a new Resource Group and be able to deploy Azure Services into it
-2. __Access to Command Prompt (CMD) on a computer with Node.JS installed__
-   1. This is needed to deploy the app code
-   2. (Install Node.JS from here: [ https://nodejs.org/](https://nodejs.org/)
-3. __Access to run PowerShell on your local machine (as Administrator) connecting to a Microsoft Teams Tenant.
-This is needed to create the Policy allowing the Water Cooler app to make calls inside your tenant.__
+2. __Access to run PowerShell on your local machine (as Administrator) connecting to a Microsoft Teams Tenant.
+This is needed to create the Policy allowing the Water Cooler app to make calls inside your tenant.
+Or you can use Azure cloud shell instead of PowerShell on local machine.__
    1. When running the PowerShell your user account will need to have the Teams Administrator Role – or – be Global Administrator.
    2. Learn more: [ Use Microsoft Teams administrator roles to manage Teams](https://docs.microsoft.com/en-us/MicrosoftTeams/using-admin-roles)
-4. __Permissions to submit/approve a Teams App for use in your tenant via the Teams Admin Centre__
+3. __Permissions to submit/approve a Teams App for use in your tenant via the Teams Admin Centre__
    1. This allows users to find and access the app

 ### Deployment steps